-5.2.3.
-Port B (PB[7:0]) XTAL1/XTAL2/TOSC1/TOSC2
+5.2.4.
+Port B (PB[7:0])

-Port B is an 8-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
-The Port B output buffers have symmetrical drive characteristics with both high sink and source capability.
-As inputs, Port B pins that are externally pulled low will source current if the pull-up resistors are activated.
-The Port B pins are tri-stated when a reset condition becomes active, even if the clock is not running.
+This is an 8-bit, bi-directional I/O port with internal pull-up resistors, individually selectable for each bit.
+The output buffers have symmetrical drive characteristics, with both high sink and source capability.
+As inputs, the port pins that are externally pulled low will source current if pull-up resistors are activated.
+Port pins are tri-stated when a reset condition becomes active, even if the clock is not running.